 Unfortunately, we receive many well-meaning donations of things that we cannot use.
 These items must be disposed of at our expense and this takes staff and resources away from the animals.
 Things that we cannot accept include:

 - Pet food – After many years of feeding primarily donated food, the Bonnie Hays Animal Shelter has elected to transition to feeding the animals in our care a consistent diet that we purchase, rather than a variety of brands received though donations.
 This will lead to less stomach upset and allow us to only keep the amount we need on hand, preventing spoilage and waste.
 If you would like to help feed animals at our shelter, please consider making a financial donation through our website.
 All monetary donations go directly to animal care.
 We may also occasionally have specific food or treat items on our Amazon Wish List.

 - Homemade pet treats – We are certain that they are delicious and made with love, but we are unable to accept homemade treats as they may spoil more quickly without preservatives and we have no way to verify the ingredients.

 - Pet or human medications – We are not able to accept any medications.
 Please visit the Washington County Department of Health and Human Services page on Medication, Needles and Other Medical Waste for tips on appropriate and safe disposal.

 - Used litter boxes or other items that have had pet urine on them.

 - Pillows, blankets, and other bedding (including pet beds) – These items are too large for our kennels and tend to cause havoc with our laundry machines.

 - Anything soiled, worn out, or in need of repair.

 Used household and pet items in good condition can be donated to a local thrift store.
-If you want your goods to help animals, there is a Thrift Store Benefiting Cat Adoption Team.
-Their website is CatThriftStore.org and they accept donations at their location in Raleigh Hills.
+If you want your goods to help animals, there is a thrift store benefiting Cat Adoption Team.
+Their website is CatThriftStore.org and they accept donations by appointment at their location in Raleigh Hills.
 Please visit their website for more information.